victoraldir/response-streaming-go/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

-- `hello` - Code for the application's Lambda function.
+- `mp4tostream` - Code for the application's Lambda function.
 - `template.yaml` - A template that defines the application's AWS resources.

 Resources for this project are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.